Methyl group: Methyl anion

 In discussing mechanisms of organic reactions, methyl lithium and related Grignard reagents are often considered to be salts of CH3−; and though the model may be useful for description and analysis, it is only a useful fiction.
 Such reagents are generally prepared from the methyl halides:

 where M is an alkali metal.

 Methyl radical

 The methyl radical has the formula CH_{3}•.
 It exists in dilute gases, but in more concentrated form it readily dimerizes to ethane.
-It can be produced by thermal decomposition of only certain compounds, especially those with an –N=N– linkage.
+It is routinely produced by various enzymes of the radical SAM and methylcobalamin varieties.

 Reactivity

 The reactivity of a methyl group depends on the adjacent substituents.
 Methyl groups can be quite unreactive.
 For example, in organic compounds, the methyl group resists attack by even the strongest acids.